 The tuition structure in the first, second, and third years is identical to the per-credit hour fee applied to other Husson students.
 Students enrolled in the fourth, fifth, and sixth years pay a higher per-credit hour fee that is specific to the physical therapy program.

-Students in the fourth, fifth, and sixth years of the Physical Therapy program are required to participate in unpaid full-time clinical experiences as part of their professional education.
+Students in the fourth and sixth years of the Physical Therapy program are required to participate in unpaid full-time clinical experiences as part of their professional education.
 It is recommended that students budget an additional $2,000-$2,500 for travel, accommodations, etc. There are four clinical placement periods during the professional phase of the programs shown below:

-Technical Standards of Physical Education
+Technical Standards of Physical Therapy Education

-Physical therapy education requires that the accumulation of scientific knowledge be accompanied by the simultaneous acquisition of technical skills, professional attitudes and professional behaviors.
+Physical therapy education requires that the accumulation of scientific knowledge be accompanied by the simultaneous acquisition of technical skills, professional attitudes, and professional behaviors.
 The Doctor of Physical Therapy degree awarded by Husson University, School of Physical Therapy certifies that the graduating individual has acquired a broad base of knowledge and skills requisite for the safe and competent practice of physical therapy.
 In order to acquire the foundation of knowledge, skills, attitudes, and behaviors needed throughout the physical therapist’s professional career, the student must demonstrate essential abilities in five areas: observation; communication; motor function; conceptual abilities and behavioral/social attributes.
 The following essential requirements have been adopted by the Husson University School of Physical Therapy as requirements for admission to, promotion within, and graduation from its entry-level professional program.
 A candidate must be able to perform these essential requirements in a reasonably independent manner.
 When requested, Husson University will provide reasonable accommodations to otherwise qualified students with disabilities.

 Observation requires the functional use of vision, audition, olfaction, and somatic sensations.
 The candidate must be able to observe demonstrations and experiments in basic and applied sciences, in physical therapy theory, and in therapeutic practice.
-The candidate must be able to observe a patient accurately at a distance for posture and functional performance, and close at hand for palpation and the inspection of skin, muscles and joints.
+The candidate must be able to observe a patient accurately at a distance for posture and functional performance and close at hand for palpation and the inspection of skin, muscles, and joints.
 The candidate must be able to observe digital and waveform readings, and other graphic images to determine a patient’s condition.

 A candidate must be able to provide, receive, and interpret feedback from faculty and clinical supervisors in an appropriate matter.
-A candidate must be able to elicit information from patients, describe changes in mood, activity and posture, and perceive and accurately report nonverbal communications.
+A candidate must be able to elicit information from patients, describe changes in mood, activity, and posture, and perceive and accurately report nonverbal communications.
 A candidate must be able to communicate effectively and sensitively with patients and their families.
 The candidate must be able to communicate effectively and efficiently with all members of the health care team in both immediate and recorded modes.
 Beyond interpersonal exchanges, effective communication includes reading, writing, and computer literacy.